University of Alaska Fairbanks, MEd Counseling

 To this end, I changed majors and concentrated on clinical and environmental psychologies in my undergraduate studies and learning differences and gifted studies in my graduate career.
 I’ve worked in juvenile justice, residential treatment, community and Alaska Native health services (urban and rural), and specialized K-12 programs.
 I've been certified as a secondary school counselor, and I help both domestic and international college students navigate the convoluted process of choosing colleges and earning degrees.

 I provide highly attentive, culturally sensitive, mindfulness-based psychotherapy and development counseling grounded in neurobiology and tailored for online services.
 I offer trauma and attachment therapies with specialization in complex PTSD and dissociative disorders.
-Therapeutic options for patients may include Sensorimotor Psychotherapy, psychodynamic, EMDR (modified), ego-state, Polyvagal, ImTT, CBT, DBT, ACT, and play/expressive therapies My style is flexible and relaxed, in that depending on your needs, I can readily adapt how I work with you to help sustain your progress.
+After you initial assessment, I'll have a clearer understanding of what therapeutic options might best fit your needs, such as Sensorimotor Psychotherapy, psychodynamic therapy, EMDR (modified), ego-state therapy, Self-compassion therapy, ImTT, CBT, DBT, ACT, and play/expressive therapies.
+My style is flexible and relaxed, in that depending on your needs, I can readily adapt how I work with you to help sustain your progress.
 What makes you-you determines our approach.

 It's in my nature to see people for what they do well, rather than where they might fall short.
 I'll keep you abreast about what I’m thinking and doing, as this is the only way for us to be genuine partners in your good health.
 And please know that I haven’t lived a sheltered life; as such, I'm at ease working with people from diverse cultural backgrounds and life experiences.